 If yours is a four-cylinder inline engine, you can connect the hose from gauge -1 of the Carb Sync Tool to the vacuum port of cylinder -1 and so on up to 4.

-In a multi-carburetor set up, one carburetor is directly connected to the throttle cable linkage of your motorcycle, and this carb is called the ‘base’ carburetor.
+Sometimes, in a multi-carburetor set up, one carburetor is directly connected to the throttle cable linkage of your motorcycle.
+On these setups, this carb is called the ‘base’ carburetor.

-At any given engine speed, the vacuum is directly proportional to the throttle plate opening; the lesser the opening, the higher the vacuum.
+At any given engine speed, the vacuum pressure is directly inverse to the throttle plate opening: the lesser the opening, the higher the vacuum.

 The location of carb sync adjusting screws can be different for different motorcycles.

 The adjusting screw between carbs 1 & 2 adjusts the throttle plate of carbs 1 and 2, and the adjusting screw between 3 & 4 adjusts the throttle plate of carbs 3 & 4.

-III.
-Types of Carb Sync Tool
+Types of Carb Sync Tools

-Carb Sync with vacuum gauges:
+Carb Sync with Vacuum Gauges

-This type of Carb Sync tool uses vacuum gauges to measure the vacuum and comes with two or four vacuum gauges, thereby allowing you to do Carb Syncing of up to 4 carburetors simultaneously.
+This type of carb sync tool uses vacuum gauges to measure the vacuum and comes with two or four vacuum gauges, thereby allowing you to do Carb Syncing of up to 4 carburetors simultaneously.

 You need to connect each vacuum gauge of the carb sync tool to the vacuum ports of your carburetor/engine manifold (first vacuum gauge to the first carburetor vacuum port, second vacuum gauge to the second…..and so on) and synchronize all the carburetors.

 You will be able to synchronize up to 4 carburetors simultaneously.
-This carb sync tool is more accurate than the vacuum gauges.
+This carb sync tool is generally more accurate than the vacuum gauges.

 The four transparent tubes may be connected to a common vial of the patent fluid.
 The top of each transparent tube is closed with caps.

-be calibrated by connecting all the four manometer tubes to the base carburetor vacuum port.
+Some manometers have 4 individual transparent tubes having their own fluid and required to be calibrated by connecting all the four manometer tubes to the base carburetor vacuum port.

-Digital Carb Sync Tool:
+Digital Carb Sync Tools

-Digital Carb Sync Tool or the Digi Sync (as it is known in the market) is the latest tool in the market which gives the vacuum readings by digital display and is more accurate than either the vacuum gauge or the manometer Carb Syncs.
+Digital Carb Sync Tool or the Digi Sync (as it is known in the market) is the latest tool in the market which gives the vacuum readings by digital display and is more accurate than both the vacuum gauge or the manometer Carb Syncs.

 The Digi Sync is designed and made in the USA.

 Digi Sync has 4/6 outlets that can be connected to the vacuum ports for balancing the vacuum readings.

 The kit contains the items below stored in a sturdy and compact plastic box:

-|1||Auxiliary gasoline tank of 2 liters capacity, marked with standard and metric measurements, and petcock.
+- Auxiliary gasoline tank of 2 liters capacity, marked with standard and metric measurements, and petcock.

-|2||4 gauges of 2.75ʺ diameter and 0 to 38 HG gauge reading.
+- 4 gauges of 2.75ʺ diameter and 0 to 38 HG gauge reading.

-|3||4 Rubber hoses 4 mm (ID) * 7 mm (OD) * 75 CM long.
+- 4 Rubber hoses 4 mm (ID) * 7 mm (OD) * 75 CM long.

-|4||4 white plastic valves 5.5 MM (OD).
+- 4 white plastic valves 5.5 MM (OD).

-|5||2 number each of M5 adapters 102 MM length & 52 MM length.
+- 2 each of M5 adapters 102 MM length & 52 MM length.

-|6||2 number each of M6 adapters 102 MM length & 52 MM length.
+- 2 each of M6 adapters 102 MM length & 52 MM length.